-The euro fell for a fifth day against the dollar as signs of economic weakness in the single-currency bloc fueled speculation the European Central Bank will cut interest rates as soon as at its meeting next week.
+The euro fell for a second day against the dollar as weaker-than-forecast factory output in the region in December prompted speculation that the European Central Bank may consider further monetary stimulus.

 The yen declined for the first time in three days as demand for the safest assets eased amid a better-than-projected financial forecast from Caterpillar Inc. and a gain in a gauge of business confidence in Germany.